-The early features of CO poisoning are headache, dizziness, nausea and vomiting.
+- The early features of CO poisoning are headache, dizziness, nausea and vomiting.
 Coma is accompanied by hyperventilation hypotension, increased muscle tone, hyperreflexia, clonus and shivering.
-The skin may show the cherry - pink colour of carboxyhaemoglobin during life.
-During coma - cyanosis.
-Skin blistering may occur if the patient has been lying for some time, but renal failure is very rare.
-Retinal haemorrhages, hypoxic cerebral oedema may be present.

-Variety of neurological deficits such as parkinsonism, hemiparesis have been reported.
+The skin may show the cherry pink colour of carboxyhaemoglobin during life.
+Skin blistering may occur if the patient has been lying for some time.
+Renal failure is very rare.
+Retinal haemorrhages, hypoxic cerebral oedema may be present. - Variety of neurological deficits such as parkinsonism, hemiparesis have been reported.
 The later correlate with lesions in the globus pallidus and putamen.